-We’ve just released a new report showing that 97% of women entrepreneurs surveyed in low- and middle-income countries have either already had their businesses negatively impacted, or believe they soon will be, as a result of the COVID-19 global pandemic.
+As our COVID-19 research showed, 97% of women entrepreneurs surveyed in low- and middle-income countries told us in Spring 2020 that they had either already had their businesses negatively impacted, or believed they soon will be, as a result of the COVID-19 global pandemic.

-These stark findings illustrate the gravity of the current situation and the issues faced by many women entrepreneurs as they strive to remain operational.
+These stark findings illustrate the gravity of the situation and the issues faced by many women entrepreneurs as they strived to remain operational.
 The pre-existing barriers to business which they face – barriers which the Foundation exists to dismantle – are compounded by COVID-19 and its knock-on effects.

-At a time of unprecedented global economic uncertainty, with most forecasts predicting a downturn and contraction of the global economy, action is needed now more than ever to ensure that women entrepreneurs in low- and middle-income countries receive the support they need to get through this period.
+At a time of unprecedented global economic uncertainty, with most forecasts predicting a downturn and contraction of the global economy, action was needed now more than ever to ensure that women entrepreneurs in low- and middle-income countries received the support they need to get through this period.

 Thankfully, there is a solution.
-PayPal, a long-time partner of ours, recognises this, and has broadened the scope of its partnership with us on our online, cross-border Mentoring Women in Business programme.
+PayPal, a long-time partner of ours, broadened the scope of its partnership with us on our online, cross-border Mentoring Women in Business programme.
 The programme matches employees from a partner company’s workforce with woman entrepreneur mentees for one year in a mutually-beneficial business development relationship.
-This remote, virtual model stands as a bold example of how women business owners can be supported during the current crisis, and how women’s economic empowerment forms a key part of re-building after COVID-19.
+This remote, virtual model stands as a bold example of how women business owners could continue to be supported during the COVID-19 crisis.

-Our survey illustrates that women entrepreneurs need mentoring now more than ever before.
-It finds that 53% of impacted businesses are continuing to operate, while 44% have ceased operations temporarily and 3% have done so permanently.
-The women surveyed are pivoting, adapting and re-purposing their businesses in the immediate short term, and are anticipating the need for all of the above in the future, while reporting a strong need for support and repeated requests for help with business planning to get through COVID-19 and beyond.
-Thankfully, due to its existing model and infrastructure, our Mentoring programme – and mentors, such as those of PayPal – can form a key part of the solution to ensure that women entrepreneurs receive what they need.
+Our survey illustrated that women entrepreneurs need mentoring now more than ever before.
+It found that 53% of impacted businesses are continuing to operate, while 44% ceased operations temporarily and 3% did so permanently.
+The women surveyed pivoted, adapted and re-purposed their businesses in the immediate short term, and anticipated the need for all of the above in the future, while reporting a strong need for support and repeated requests for help with business planning to get through COVID-19 and beyond.
+Thankfully, due to its existing model and infrastructure, our Mentoring programme – and mentors, such as those of PayPal – formed a key part of the solution to ensure that women entrepreneurs receive what they need.